schneimi/rpi-gulden/README.md

 Use this Dockerfile at your own risk and please report any issues.
 Thx.

-## Build arguments with default values that can be overridden on build
+## Build arguments with default values
+Override on build with `--build-arg` parameter.

     GULDEN_UID=1000                    - User id for Gulden process GULDEN_GID=1000                    - Group id for Gulden process GULDEN_PASSWORD=pipasswd           - Password for Gulden RPC